 The following three books are all useful for this course.

-The one I made most use of when writing the course is Ryden, but any one of these should do fine as a course text.
+The one I made most use of when writing the course is Ryden, but any one of these should be useful as a course text.
 All are in print and available from bookshops or the Internet; they cost 19, 29 and 39 pounds respectively.
 The IC has four copies of each of them, and access to an electronic version of Liddle.
 The sections of each text relevant to each lecture are listed on the coursework page of this website.